hubaker/UniFi-Icon-Browser/README.md

 # UniFi Device Icon Browser

-A powerful, client-side tool for browsing and searching UniFi device icons with automatic device name extraction from the UniFi portal.
+A simple, client-side tool for browsing and searching UniFi device icons with automatic device name/ID extraction from the UniFi portal.

 ![UniFi Icon Browser](https://img.shields.io/badge/UniFi-Icon%20Browser-132889?style=for-the-badge&logo=ubiquiti)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg?style=for-the-badge)
 ![No Dependencies](https://img.shields.io/badge/dependencies-none-success?style=for-the-badge)

-## 🌟 Features
+## Features

-- **🔍 Smart Search** - Search device icons by name or ID across your imported device registry
+- **🔍 Smart Search** - Easily search every device icon available in Unifi uisng partial matches
-- **📋 Easy Import** - Extract device names directly from UniFi portal using a bookmarklet
+- **📋 Easy Import** - Extracts device ID list directly from UniFi portal using a clever bookmarklet
-- **💾 Persistent Storage** - Device names are saved locally and persist across sessions
+- **💾 Persistent Storage** - Device ID's are saved locally and persist across sessions
 - **🎨 Modern UI** - Beautiful dark mode interface with smooth animations
-- **⚡ Fast & Lightweight** - Pure HTML/CSS/JavaScript, no dependencies, no server required
+- **⚡ Fast & Secure** - Pure HTML/CSS/JavaScript, no dependencies, lives 100% in your browser!
-- **📱 Responsive** - Works on desktop and mobile devices
-- **🔄 Real-time Updates** - See device count updates as you import

-## 🎯 What It Does
+## What It Does

-This tool solves a common problem for UniFi network administrators: **finding the right device icon quickly**.
-Instead of scrolling through hundreds of generic icons in the UniFi portal, you can:
+This tool solves a major fustration I have with UniFi: **finding the right device icon quickly** (or, at least a close match...🙄).
+Instead of scrolling through **THOUSANDS** of icons, or trying to search the **EXACT** name of the device in the UniFi portal, you can:

-1. Extract device names from your UniFi portal
+1. Extract the entire device list from your UniFi portal
-2. Search and browse devices by name
+2. Search and browse devices by partial matches
-3. Copy device names, IDs, or image URLs with one click
+3. Easily copy device names or image URLs with one click
-4. Build a personal device registry that grows over time

-## 🚀 Quick Start
+## Quick Start

 ### Option 1: Direct Use (Recommended)

 1. **Download** `unifi-icon-browser.html` to your computer
 2. **Open** it in any modern web browser (Chrome, Firefox, Edge, Safari)
 3. **Follow** the on-page instructions to set up the bookmarklet
-4. **Start browsing** your device icons!
+4. **Start browsing** device icons!

 ### Option 2: GitHub Pages